CDRT/docs/bios/settings/thinkstation/secureboot.md

 <details><summary>Secure Boot</summary>

+Secure Boot means that the BIOS will prevent any un-authorized OS from being loaded.

 One of 2 states:

-1. **Enabled** – enables Secure Boot, BIOS will prevent un-authorized OS be loaded.
-Default.
+1. **Enabled** – Default.
-2. Disabled – disables Secure Boot.
+2. Disabled.

 | WMI Setting name | Values | SVP Req'd | AMD/Intel |
 |:---|:---|:---|:---|